John W. Casey dies at 78; South Sider rose to be world YMCA chief

 Some said his worldview was sophisticated but his food tastes remained South Side.
 He knew the histories of the Kurds, Sunnis, Shiites and Montenegrins, but in Geneva, he missed hot dogs, Kentucky Fried Chicken and White Sox games.

-Mr. Casey is also survived by his daughters Sheila Casey, Jeanne Busha and Meg Folker, a twin brother, James, and four grandchildren.
+Mr. Casey is also survived by his daughters Sheila Casey, Jeanne Busha and Meg Folker, son Sean, a twin brother, James, and four grandchildren.
 Services have been held.

 In his opinion piece in the Sun-Times last year, he wrote: “We just passed the threshold where over 50 percent of Americans are non-European.
 Increasing numbers worship other faiths that most of us don’t understand.
 But they come for the same reasons that our ancestors did.
 Most will never become ‘like us.’
 Maybe most don’t want to become ‘like us.’
 Yet they love our country, join our military, work to become good citizens and neighbors.”